Skip to main content

 My child has Additional Learning Needs, what does this mean for their transport eligibility?

-Children and young people who have a disability or additional learning needs attending mainstream education would be assessed individually for transport on a discretionary basis.
+Children and young people who have a disability or additional learning needs attending mainstream education are assessed individually for transport on a discretionary basis.

 Children attending their catchment or nearest special school, pupil referral unit or learning support class are not considered as part of these proposals, so there is no change to their current provision.

-What if a child is in receipt of Home to School Transport because their route to school is unsafe?
+What if a learner is in receipt of Home to School Transport because their route to school is unsafe?

-If a child does not have access to a safe walking route to school, free transport will continue to be provided.
+If a learner does not have access to a safe walking route to school, free transport will continue to be provided.

 How does parental preference of a school affect entitlement to free home to school transport?